How Social Media Helps and Hurts Us

 How has our wired world affected our mental and physical health?

 Facebook, Twitter, Instagram, Pinterest, Texting.
 Social media and new technologies make it easier than ever to connect with friends and family.

-The pervasiveness of social media—estimated to increase to over three billion users worldwide in 2017—warrants an examination of how these relatively new communication methods affect us mentally, physically and socially.
+The pervasiveness of social media—estimated to increase to over 3.02 billion users worldwide by 2021—warrants an examination of how these relatively new communication methods affect us mentally, physically and socially.

 As mental health professionals, we’re on the front lines of seeing how patients cope with these new forms of communication and 24/7 connectivity.
 Let’s take a look at what’s facing our patients and what effects of social media we should be on the lookout for.

 - Provides a sense of belonging: Everyone wants to fit in to some degree, so when a friend or family member posts on our Facebook wall, we feel accepted.